njpietrow/njpietrow/README.md

 <h1> Hey there! </h1>
 I'm Nick Pietrow.
-I am a software engineer with a degree in Business Administration and Computer Science from USC.
+I'm a software engineer with a degree in Business Administration and Computer Science from USC.
 In the past few years I have helped companies as a software engineer, consultant, and business analyst.
 I also love solving interesting problems and meeting new people.

 ---